 No minimum contribution is required in connection with a limited cash-out refinance transaction.

 Non-occupant borrowers are permitted on HomeReady mortgages.
-See B2-2-04, Guarantors, Co-Signers, or Non-Occupant Borrowers, for the eligibility requirements that apply.
+See B2-2-04, Guarantors, Co-Signers, or Non-Occupant Borrowers on the Subject Transaction, for the eligibility requirements that apply.

 Rental income is an acceptable source of qualifying income in the following instances: